 Everyone should read The Black Swan.
-If all of us read this book, the world would be a much better place and maybe we’d see less financial crashes too.
+If all of us read this book, the world would be a much better place and maybe we’d see fewer financial crashes too.

 One thing to note is that it’s a long book and it can be technical in places.
 It’s not the easiest read, but it is a rewarding one.